How to get a white card?

 Final Thoughts

-If you’re considering working in the construction industry then you must have your white card before you can start work.
+If you’re considering working in construction then you must have your white card before you can start work.
 Once you have this you will be able to work safely on construction sites anywhere in Australia.

 Construction careers can be lucrative, exciting and challenging.
 They can take you to many places and work with others on projects big and small.